-The City has fees associated with business licenses, recreation, water, planning, engineering, and building services.
 The franchise tax is a gross receipts tax levied by the City on taxable utilities made within the City to various utility companies.
 The Fees/Other category consist of license revenue, fines & forfeitures, and miscellaneous revenues.
 With the exception of water fees and charges for services, revenues such as fee revenue, business license revenue, and franchise taxes, are budgeted on a multi-year trend analysis and assume no significant changes in the local economy.
 These revenue sources are predicted using a linear trend model.
 Charges for services are projected using a logarithmic trend, which has the forecasted revenue leveling off over time as the City approaches build-out.
 Water service fees are calculated on a multi-year trend analysis based on previous water consumption, but also incorporate a new growth factor.